gameofthieves/back-end/README.md

 **NOTE**: If you'd rather just visit the deployed site instead of downloading and hosting off your local machine, visit [Game of Thieves](gameofthieves.com) at gameofthieves.com.

-**IF** you are cloning and running the application on your local machine, entering `npm start` in your terminal while in the root directory of the application will return a message like this:
+If you are cloning and running the application on your local machine, entering `npm start` in your terminal while in the root directory of the application will return a message like this:

 ```
 npm start